Monitoring

 In this module we are going to look into more classical monitoring of applications.
 The key concept we are often working with here is called telemetry.
 Telemetry in general refer to any automatic measurement and wireless transmission of data from our application.
 It could be numbers such as:

-- The number of requests are our application receiving per minute/hour/day.
+- The number of requests is our application receiving per minute/hour/day.
 This number is of interest because it is directly proportional to the running cost of application.

 - The amount of time (on average) our application runs per request.
 The number is of interest because it most likely is the core contributor to the latency that our users are experience (which we want to be low).